ReadAlongs/ReadalongsDesktop/README.md

 A desktop version of readalongs is developed in order to overcome these three main challenges:

-1. Direct users may not be familiar with Linux/Unix, Python, and Docker technologies (e.g. we shall not require users to understand how to use terminal to use this app.)
+1. Direct users may not be familiar with Linux/Unix, Python, and Docker technologies (e.g. we should not require users to understand how to use terminal to use this app.)
 2. Users may have limited access to the internet.
 3. Communities would prefer to perform tasks offline. (data privacy)